|

 You then might be able to

-get the original surgeon
+get the original cosmetic surgeon

 to agree to correct the